-In this blog post we will discuss these industries and how credentialing software can help make the process of tracking all required certifications and credentials more efficient and stress-free.
+In this blog post, we will discuss these industries and how credentialing software can help make the process of tracking all required certifications and credentials more efficient and stress-free.

 Credentialing In Law Enforcement

 There are more than 670,000 law enforcement officers in the United States.
 Each of those officers must complete a thorough training and onboarding process, as well as maintain and renew specific certifications each year.
-Examples of licenses a police officer would have include a firearms license, a CPR certification, and/or a K9 unit certification.
+Examples of licenses a police officer would have included a firearms license, a CPR certification, and/or a K9 unit certification.
 Law enforcement leaders and state agencies are tasked with keeping up with the credentials of each officer.
 Having credentialing software for law enforcement agencies allows them to better: